The 15 Best Christmas Movies of All Time

 Christmas in Connecticut (1945)

 Grand dame Barbara Stanwyck is utterly charming in this uproarious 1945 Christmas classic.
-As a Martha Stewart-esque journalist who’s actually a miserable fraud, Stanwyck’s utter lack of hosting (and housekeeping) skills are at risk of being unveiled when her publisher invites himself to her (utterly fictitious) holiday festivities.
-Hilarity ensues as Stanwyck improvises as a happy housewife, with the added complication of a potential Christmas romance in the form of a visiting vet (Dennis Morgan).
+As a Martha Stewart-esque journalist who’s actually a miserable fraud, Stanwyck’s complete lack of hosting (and housekeeping) skills are at risk of being exposed when her publisher invites himself to her (fictitious) holiday festivities.
+Hilarity ensues as Stanwyck improvises as a happy housewife, with the added complication of a potential Christmas romance in the form of a visiting war vet (Dennis Morgan).

 Feeling nostalgic?
 Take a look at these vintage Christmas ads from the past 100 years!